-CREDIT FOR PREVIOUS EDUCATION OR TRAINING
+CREDIT FOR PREVIOUS EDUCATION

 Requests for credit for previous education must be made to the Director of Education.
 Official transcripts and course descriptions are needed to determine acceptable credit.
 Requests for transfer credit must be made prior to beginning classroom attendance at WyoTech.
 There is no fee charged for assessing transcripts.
 A minimum grade of "C" from an accredited school (recognized by the U.S. Department of Education) must be achieved for a course to be considered for transfer credit.
 A student must complete at least 25% of the course requirements of a program at WyoTech in order to receive a diploma from WyoTech.
 The transfer of incoming credit is given at the sole discretion of the Director of Education and is based on sufficient comparability of course content, in the course's entirety (that is, no partial course credit will be awarded), to the program in which the student will enroll.
-There is no appealing the decision of the Director of Education of transfer credit accepted.
+If the school accepts credit for prior training, the current tuition will be reduced proportionally by the number of hours of transfer credit accepted.
+If the school does not accept credit for prior training, the student may appeal the decision by making written request to the Director of Education stating reasons and presenting any additional material for consideration.
 Federal financial aid may be limited based upon previous awards at other institutions.
 Potential ramifications to the student's financial aid must be evaluated on an individual basis; students should contact the financial aid department for individual evaluation.